Corniel/corniel.github.io/hello-world/2023-02-20_testable_clock.md

 one in almost all cases: A (testable) singleton delegate.

 It is for obvious reasons that .NET contains `DateTime.Now`: is easy to use!
-So how can we fix the (original) issue?
+So how can we implement a testable clock without the need to inject it?
 Lets have a look at this snippet:

 ``` C#
 public static Clock